metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 1. Check the performance logs for the server where the database is running to see if it is hitting CPU or memory limits.
 2. Check the performance logs for the server where Metabase is running.
 3. If either is a bottleneck, upgrade to a more powerful server or one with more memory.
-If you would like this taken care of you, along with backups, cache configuration, and so on, please consider using [Metabase Cloud][metabase-start].

 ## Does Metabase appear to freeze when you save a question that has not yet been run?